cast-org/figuration/docs/4.0.0-alpha.5/content/typography.md

 ---
 layout: docs
 title: Typography
+description: Simple and easily customized typography for headings, body text, lists, and more.
 group: content
 ---

-Figuration includes simple and easily customized typography for headings, body text, lists, and more.
-For even more control, check out the [utility classes]({{ site.baseurl }}/utilities/typography/).

 ## Contents
 {:.no_toc}